Dead (musician): Morbid and Mayhem

-In early 1986, he founded the Swedish thrash/death metal group Morbid, with which he recorded a demo tape called December Moon.
+In early 1986, Ohlin founded the Swedish death/thrash metal group Morbid, with which he recorded a demo tape called December Moon.
 Disappointed that the band wasn't "going anywhere", he decided to contact members of Mayhem as he was aware the group were in need of a new frontman following vocalist Maniac's departure.
-According to Mayhem bassist Jørn "Necrobutcher" Stubberud, Dead initially sent the band members a small parcel containing a demo tape, a letter detailing his ideas for the future, and a crucified mouse.
+According to Mayhem bassist Jørn "Necrobutcher" Stubberud, Dead initially sent the band members a small parcel containing a demo tape, a letter detailing his ideas for the future and a crucified mouse.
 Although Necrobutcher lost the package itself, he kept the tape which had Dead's contact details.
-At that point, Dead moved to Norway in early 1988 and became the new official vocalist for Mayhem.
+After getting ahold of him and inviting him to a rehearsal, Dead moved to Norway in early 1988 and became the new official vocalist for Mayhem.